China orders U.S. to shut Chengdu consulate, retaliating for Houston | Law-Order

 China had warned it would retaliate after it was unexpectedly given 72 hours - until Friday - to vacate its Houston consulate, and had urged the United States to reconsider.
 "The U.S. move seriously breached international law, the basic norms of international relations, and the terms of the China-U.S. Consular Convention.
 It gravely harmed China-U.S. relations," China's foreign ministry said in a statement.

 "The Ministry of Foreign Affairs of China informed the U.S. Embassy in China of its decision to withdraw its consent for the establishment and operation of the U.S. Consulate General in Chengdu," it said.
-It did not say when the consulate must be vacated.
+The consulate opened in 1985 and has almost 200 employees including about 150 locally hired staff, according to its website.
+It was not immediately clear how many are there now after a significant number of U.S. diplomats were evacuated from China during the early stages of the coronavirus outbreak.

+The consulate was given 72 hours to close, or until 10 a.m. on Monday, the editor of the Global Times newspaper said on Twitter.
+The U.S. Department of State and the U.S. embassy in Beijing did not immediately respond to requests for comment.

 Relations between Washington and Beijing have deteriorated sharply this year over a range of issues, from trade and technology to the novel coronavirus, China's territorial claims in the South China Sea and its clampdown on Hong Kong.
 U.S. Secretary of State Mike Pompeo said in a speech on Thursday the United States and its allies must use "more creative and assertive ways" to press the Chinese Communist Party to change its ways, calling it the "mission of our time".